 - You'll see the progress of the backup at the top center of your iTunes window.
 Wait for the backup to complete and this progress to disappear before moving on!

-Download and install Decipher TextMessage and run the program.
+Install and run Decipher TextMessage.
 Whether you're using the free trial, or have already purchased a license code, Decipher TextMessage will automatically look for your iPhone backups, read in the Messages app data from the backups, and organize the messages by device.

 If you usually have backup encryption turned on for your iPhone backups made in iTunes, Decipher TextMessage will prompt you for your backup password.
 If you're being asked for a backup password, but you don't remember what yours is, we have some tips to help you remember!